kleinschmidt/juliacon2020/presentation/src/index.md

 StatsModels.jl provides **`@formula` domain-specific language** to specify **table-to-array** transformations for modeling

+???

 Critical "last-mile" step in between data pre-processing and your model

-???

-Why should you the distracted attendee of JuliaCon2020 extremely online care about this?

-Almost didn't submit a talk because honestly there's not a HUGE amount more to talk about above and beyond what you saw in 2018.  but with 1 year of pretty intensive code review and discussion and another year to see how some of our choices shook out, I think it's worthwhile to revisit some of those choices, where they went wrong and what we got right.
-And in particular I want to talk about what a distinctly Julian approach to this problem looks like, because that's really influenced the design...

 ---